 Both Canva and Adobe Express have millions of free and premium images.
 It seems the premium images available at creative design sites are geared more for sublimation type designs than the ones from stock photo sites.

 In other words, while a stock photo site may have a few million more photos, you aren’t going to use a stock photo of a lawyer or a telephone pole for a t shirt.
-You will however be glad there are 1,000 different patterns of stars when trying to find the perfect one to add to your tumbler.
+So a site with the most useful images is preferable over a site with an overall total.
+Access to 1,000 different patterns of stars when trying to find the perfect one to add to your tumbler is better.

 Images Ready for Sublimation